wp-plugins/absolute-privacy/readme.txt

 Tested up to: 2.7.1
 Stable tag: 1.0

-Turns your blog into the ultimate private blog: user moderation, blog lock-down, users can chose their own password and must enter their name when registering.
+Ultimate Privacy: user moderation, blog lock-down, users can chose their own password and must enter their name when registering.

 == Description ==

 Absolute Privacy turns your WordPress blog into a fully private site where you control who has access.
 It's perfect for family blogs, private communities, and personal websites.